cco2/Recipes/guacamole.md

 ## Additional Notes
 * Can use white wine vinegar instead of lime if desired
+* Chop onion and tomato thicker to get a chunkier guacamole
 * This recipe preserves a heavy avocado flavor and not have the onion, garlic, or tomato overpower the guacamole

 ## References